 Qenqo Archeological Complex

-It is located 4 km. northeast of the city of Cusco.
-It has two parts: Upper Qenqo and lower Qenqo.
+It is located 4 km. northeast of the city of Cusco and it has two parts: Upper Qenqo and lower Qenqo.
 Etymology: the name signifies zig-zag or labyrinthe.
 It is thought to have had mainly a religious function.
 On the outside there is a semi-circular amphitheatre with trapizoidal niches and a puma-shaped monolith that measures about 6 meters.

 - Location of Qenco: it is located 4 km. to the northeast of Cusco.